visit-dav/visit/src/doc/cli_manual/functions.rst

   SetPlotOrderToFirst(index) -> integer

-index : type
+index : integer
-    The index of the plot within the plot list.
+    The integer index of the plot within the plot list.

-return value : integer
+return type : CLI_return_t
     The SetPlotOrderToFirst function returns 1 on success and 0 on failure.